 Jenny is the curriculum advisor for the US based distributor of Singapore Math, has an intimate knowledge of the materials and how they they are implemented.
 From looking at the 6A Placement Test, which included some algebra, I had assumed that children would solve this using a variable x as follows:

 Additional ___ ___

 Afterward 9x 10x

 Therefore the additional savings would be 6x and 5x for Dave and Mary respectively.

 Thus, 11x = 154 and x = 14.
 Originally, Dave and Mary saved 8x or (8)(14) = $112.

 Well, the children in Singapore are taught a visualization for complicated ratio problems like this which, in my opinion, powerfully lays the foundation for algebra.
 Instead of the variable x that I used, children are shown how to represent the given ratio using unit bars and solving for the value of a unit:

 David and Mary saved money in a ratio of 3 : 5

-After this month, David now has three times as much, and Mary now has three times as much.
+After this month, David now has three times as much, and Mary now has two times as much.

 The total additional amount is $154.